sejungkwak/connect-4/README.md

 - Sorting data by the value inside objects
   - Source: [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)
     - Comparing the values of objects using the subtraction operator to sort the objects.
-  - I used this method to sort the data by player’s points to display on the __Leaderboard__ page.
+  - I used this method to sort the data by player's points to display on the __Leaderboard__ page.

 - Jump to the top of the page
   - Source: Ganesh Ghalame's answer on [Stack Overflow](https://stackoverflow.com/questions/1144805/scroll-to-the-top-of-the-page-using-javascript)